 Use a cookie scoop or a regular spoon and roll into balls with about 1 1/2 tbsp of “dough.”
 It helps to use your hands to really mold the ingredients together.

-Turn the heat onto medium/low and stir occasionally until the chocolate melts.
-Use a spoon to drizzle over the balls.
+Use a spoon to drizzle over the protein balls.
 Enjoy!

 How to store and freeze